 One thermal thermometer has been purchased for each school.
-This is only to be used with the permission of a parent/guardian when there is concern that a student may be ill and is being sent home.
-Temperature checks on their own are not reliable indicators of possible COVID-19 infection.
+This is to be used when there is concern that a student may be ill and is being sent home.

 Hand Sanitizer and Disinfectant Wipes

 Hand sanitizer and disinfectant wipes are widely available at each branch.
 Hand sanitizer is available in all classrooms that do not have available soap and water for proper hand hygiene purposes.
 While the sharing of equipment is discouraged, where equipment must be used by more than one student, disinfectant wipes will be made available.